ryanto/next-s3-upload/README.md

 }
 ```

 The `getImageData` is an async function that returns the height and width of the image.
-This data can be saved alongside the URL or key of the image so that it can be used with `next/image`.
+This data can be saved to your database alongside the URL of the image.

 ## Help and questions